AshwinSidd/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Analysis Overview
-In this analysis we employed different techniques to train and evaluate Supervised Machine Learning models with unbalanced classes using *imbalanced-learn* and *scikit-learn libraries*.
-For a credit card credit dataset we did oversampling of the data using the RandomOverSampler and SMOTE algorithms, and undersampling the data using the ClusterCentroids algorithm.
-Then, we used the SMOTEENN algorithm after which we compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+In this analysis I employed different techniques to train and evaluate Supervised Machine Learning models with unbalanced classes using *imbalanced-learn* and *scikit-learn libraries*.
+For a credit card credit dataset I did oversampling of the data using the RandomOverSampler and SMOTE algorithms, and undersampling the data using the ClusterCentroids algorithm.
+Then, used the SMOTEENN algorithm after which I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results
 ### The RandomOversampler Model